Fish market

 Hamburger Fischmarkt

-10 interesting data and facts about the Hamburg Fish Market
+10 Interesting Data and Facts about the Fish Market Hamburg

 2. The historic Fish Auction Hall, where live music is often played today, dates back to 1896.

-5. At the fish market, not only fish is sold anymore – potted plants, clothing, souvenirs, and curiosities are also part of it.
+5. At the fish market, not only fish is sold – potted plants, clothing, souvenirs, and curiosities are also part of it.

 Who is the fish market suitable for?